 Workplace Addiction what can be done?

 HR professionals are often the first port of call in dealing with crises within the organization.
 Substance abuse and related disorders have infiltrated the corporate world and more often, are presenting as common crises to be dealt with.
-Workplace Addiction in the corporate world can be dealt with constructively.
+Workplace Addiction to cocaine or alcohol abuse or even performance-enhancing drugs, in the corporate world can be dealt with constructively.
 And admission into treatment can be facilitated with relative ease and appropriate corporate support.

 Houghton House has an addiction training programme aimed at equipping corporate partners with the correct information and skills in order to benefit the employee in crises and the corporate concerned.

 Drug and Alcohol abuse in the workplace is, in many cases, a dismissible offence.
 Although it is viewed to be a personal problem, it affects an employee’s performance at work resulting in absenteeism, accidents, illness and possibly death due to accident – all of which could add to the company’s cost.

 According to studies conducted by the International Labour Organisation on the abuse of alcohol and drugs in Workplace Addiction, the following was found: